akanksha28pathak/Customized-Data-Generator/README.md

 II. label_data_formation.py- creates a dictionary 'labels_data' where keys are denoted by names of indices and their values denote the respective class label.

-III. -contains code for train generator and test generator.
+III. generator_code.py-contains code for train generator and test generator.
 The validation generator will be same as test generator.